How to protect yourself from AI scams this holiday season

 Be wary of photos and videos prompting you to send money

-The FBI warns generative AI tools have been used to create images of natural disasters and global conflict in an attempt to secure donations for fraudulent charities.
-They have also been used to create deepfake images or videos of famous people promoting investment schemes and non-existent or counterfeit products.
+The FBI warns that generative AI tools have been used to create images of natural disasters and global conflict in an attempt to secure donations for fraudulent charities.
+They have also been used to create deepfake images or videos of famous people promoting investment schemes and nonexistent or counterfeit products.

 When you come across a photo or video prompting you to spend money, use caution before engaging.
 Look for common telltale signs that a piece of media could be a deepfake.
 As Shannon Bond reported for NPR in 2023, when it comes to creating photos, AI generators "can struggle with creating realistic hands, teeth and accessories like glasses and jewelry."
 AI-generated videos often have tells of their own, "like slight mismatches between sound and motion and distorted mouths.
 They often lack facial expressions or subtle body movements that real people make," Bond wrote.